wargame-mods/wargame-server/README.md

+**Update, Jun 21**: Extended original patch so that "from client id" field is now available.

-## Update, June 12: Added another patch, enabled by default, that will skip version checking so that Mac/Linux clients can join dedicated servers even though they are stuck on the oldest version of Wargame.
+**Update, June 12**: Added another patch, enabled by default, that will skip version checking so that Mac/Linux clients can join dedicated servers even though they are stuck on the oldest version of Wargame.
 See https://www.reddit.com/r/wargame/comments/h0bl0h/patch_117427_teleportation_fix_bis/ for details.

 One of the problems for the Wargame community is that there are some missing features for servers -- vote to kick, vote to rotate map, broadcast server rules, see stats about average strength of both teams compared, etc.

-I've added a new rcon command, `chat <client-id> <message>` which can be used to send a message to a specific client or broadcast to the entire lobby.
+I've added a new rcon command, `chat <source-client-id> <client-id> <message>` which can be used to send a message to a specific client or broadcast to the entire lobby.